ananyagarg05/CODES/Graphs/readme.md

 More formally a Graph is composed of a set of vertices( V ) and a set of edges( E ).

 The graph is denoted by G(V, E).

+Operations on Graphs:

+Basic Operations:

+Insertion of Nodes/Edges in the graph – Insert a node into the graph.

+Deletion of Nodes/Edges in the graph – Delete a node from the graph.

+Searching on Graphs – Search an entity in the graph.

+Traversal of Graphs – Traversing all the nodes in the graph.

+More Operations:

+Shortest Paths : From a source to a destination, a source to all other nodes and between all pairs.

+Minimum Spanning Tee : In a weighted, connected undirected graph, finding the minimum weight edges to connect all.